 Yet thou shalt be brought down to hell, to the sides of the pit.” – Isaiah 14:12-15 KJV

-From my understanding, Lucifer and the rebelling angels were fully aware of God experienced His glory firsthand.
-The Bible itself says in James 2:19 that even the demons ‘believe’ in God and shudder.
+From my understanding, Lucifer and the rebelling angels were fully aware of God’s glory and experienced it firsthand.
+The Bible itself says that even the demons ‘believe’ in God and shudder (James 2:19).
 Angels and humans may be two completely different beings, but if belief and actions were supposedly divorced from one another, shouldn’t Lucifer’s ‘faith’ have kept him secured in Paradise?

-Or perhaps this implies that faith and good deeds need to go hand in hand?
+Or perhaps this implies that actions speak louder than mere words or thoughts?
+Perhaps faith and obedience are inseparable and must go hand in hand?